rdparker/dotfiles/README.md

 	cd ~/.home
 	./setup.csh

-The setup script will configure the cloned repository to checkout files into the home directory and will configure the home directory to use the checked out repository.
+The setup script will configure the cloned repository to checkout files into the home directory and will configure the home directory to use the cloned repository.
 Then it will safely checkout the files without overwriting any preexisting ones and will report all files that differ.